AstroDMx Capture - Technical Help

 It is best to run the software first and if you encounter UI rendering problems, then install this library.

-All Versions: If multiple camera controls are changed during a long exposure then the last control will take effect, all others will be cancelled.
+If multiple camera controls are changed during a long exposure then the last control will take effect, all others will be cancelled.
 For example, if the user changes the exposure to one minute and then immediately changes the gain, then the exposure control will be cancelled.
 To avoid this issue, change one control and wait for the exposure to complete.